-9.5.
+9.6.
 What is the course of the proceeding in terms of procedure?

 The court schedules an examination hearing after it receives a motion to initiate a liquidation proceeding.
 The judge checks if all conditions to initiate the liquidation proceeding are met before the examination hearing.
-If the court concludes that all conditions are met it will order the liquidator to publish a call in the Official Gazette of the Federation of Bosnia and Herzegovina, inviting all potential creditors to report their claims to the court within 30 calendar days.
+If the court concludes that all conditions are met it will order the liquidator to publish a call in the FBiH Official Gazette, inviting all potential creditors to report their claims to the court within 30 calendar days.
 At the same time the court schedules the next hearing.